rayHrx/SimMud/README.md

     $ make
     ```

-# Start Server and Client
+# Start Server and clIENT

 - To start server, run:
     ```sh